The Information Machine

 Self-evolving agents research community

-Proposes automating the learning loop through trace recorders, data governance proxies, and online RL — arguing the primary gap is infrastructure for turning agent activity into safe training data, not better optimizers.
+Proposes automating the learning loop through trace recorders, data governance proxies, and online RL—framing the primary gap as infrastructure for turning agent activity into safe training data, not better optimizers.

-Evolution: Emerging technical voice; positions the research problem as infrastructure, not algorithms.
+Evolution: Consistent; positions the research problem as infrastructure, not algorithms.

 Sovereign-risk commentators (@ollobrains)

-Argues that access risk to closed frontier APIs — through platform policy or government action — provides a separate, compounding reason to internalize AI capabilities independent of the learning loop thesis.
+Argues access risk to closed frontier APIs—through platform policy or government action—provides a separate, compounding reason to internalize AI capabilities independent of the learning loop thesis.

 Evolution: Consistent across multiple posts; frames access risk as a fact already proven, not a theoretical concern.